-In order to prevent chamber shifting and to maintain the appropriate row spacing (8" (200 mm) for HS180, 6" (150 mm) for HS75), carefully deposit the stone evenly along the centerline of the chamber, allowing the stone depth between the rows to rise equally.
+In order to prevent chamber shifting and to maintain the appropriate row spacing (6" [150 mm] for HS31 and HS75), carefully deposit the stone evenly along the centerline of the chamber, allowing the stone depth between the rows to rise equally.
 During this phase, stone height between rows should not differ by more than 12" (300 mm) at any time.